clubMontagne/angerhang.github.io/research/research_home.md

 #### Related work
-* [Facial Verifier](/resources/cv_poster.pdf): This is a computer vision project that I did with two other fiends at CMU.
+* [Facial Verifier](/resources/cv_poster.pdf): This is a computer vision project that I did with two other friends at CMU.
 Basically we built a facial verifier using ConvNets and joint-Bayesian methods.
 We were able to achieve good performance that was comparable to the stats mentioned in the relevant papers.

 * [Intelligence](/research/intelligence.pdf): Some thoughts I had after reading Jeff Hawkins' On Intelligence.
 I compared the intelligence that Turing proposes and the one of Hawkins.